-- d.
+- a.
+A general description of the compensation site including a site location map identifying wetland, open water, and stream compensation areas, photo stations, vegetative and soil monitoring stations, monitoring wells (if applicable), wetland zones, survey points, bank pins, and scour chains; - b.
+Summary of activities completed during the monitoring year; - c.
+Description of monitoring methods; - d.
 An analysis of all hydrology information, including monitoring well data, precipitation data, and gauging data from streams, or other open water areas, as detailed in the final compensation plans; - e.
 Evaluation of hydric soils or soils under hydric conditions; - f.
 Discussion of the stream geomorphologic parameters measured, including channel dimension, pattern, profile, and materials within defined stream type, as they relate to channel or stream bank stability; - g.
 An analysis of all vegetative community information, including woody and herbaceous species, both planted and volunteers, set forth in the final compensation plans; - h.
 Discussion of wildlife or signs of wildlife observed at the compensation sites; - i.
 Discussion of macroinvertebrate sampling data; - j.
 Evaluation of instream structures; - k.
 Discussion of observed success of livestock access limiting measures; - 1.
 Discussion of alterations, maintenance, and/or major storm events resulting in significant change in stream profile or cross section; - m.
 Comparison of site conditions from the previous monitoring year, or comparison of site conditions to the reference site; - n.
 A calculation of the acreage of each wetland type based upon that monitoring year's soils, vegetation, and hydrology data, shown on the site location map; - o.
-Stream restoration reach survey, certified by a licensed land surveyor or a licensed professional engineer, including at a minimum, the stream classification, the required stream cross-sections, a longitudinal profile (including Thalweg, bankfull, and top of bank measurements), a pebble count, all instream structures, and other required information as detailed in the approved final compensation plans; - p.
+Stream restoration reach survey, certified by a licensed land surveyor or a licensed professional engineer, including at a minimum, the stream classification, the required stream cross-sections, a longitudinal profile (including Thalweg, bankfull, and top of bank measurements), a pebble count, all instream structures, and other required information as detailed in the approved final compensation plans;

+VWP Individual Permit No. 06-1574 Minor Modification No. 4 Part I - Special Conditions December 19, 2022 Page 32 of 32

+- p.
 A corrective action plan, if necessary, which includes any proposed actions or maintenance activities, a schedule, and a monitoring plan (e.g., the control of undesirable species, the repair of a damaged water control device, the replacement of damaged, planted vegetation, etc.); and - q.
-Properly labeled photographs.

-VWP Individual Permit No. 06-1574, Minor Modification No. 3 Part I - Special Conditions Page 31 of 35

-- 22. Within 90 calendar days of the final monitoring event in the final monitoring year, a wetland boundary survey shall be conducted by a licensed land surveyor or a licensed professional engineer, and shall be based upon the results of monitoring data for soils, vegetation, and hydrology.
+Properly labeled photographs. - 22.
+Within 90 calendar days of the final monitoring event in the final monitoring year, a wetland boundary survey shall be conducted by a licensed land surveyor or a licensed professional engineer, and shall be based upon the results of monitoring data for soils, vegetation, and hydrology.
 A calculation shall be made of the total acreage of each wetland type.
 The boundary and acreage per wetland type shall be shown on the most recent version of the compensation site design plan sheet(s).
-The so-noted compensation design plan sheets shall be submitted to DEQ as part of the final monitoring report or as a separate document. - 23.
-Aerial photographs of preservation areas taken in accordance with Part I.J.20 shall be submitted to DEQ within 30 days of the flight date.
+The so-noted compensation design plan sheets shall be submitted to the Department as part of the final monitoring report or as a separate document. - 23.
+Aerial photographs of preservation areas taken in accordance with Part I.J.20 shall be submitted to the Department within 30 days of the flight date.
 Each aerial photograph shall be labeled with the stream reach identification numbers or names, the photograph elevation, the date and time of the photograph, and the name of the person or firm taking the photograph.